Hang Clean Alternatives

 The angle of the sprint changes the angle of the leg when it strikes the ground.
 This angle is very similar to the starting position of a Clean.
 And both exercises emphasize explosive triple extension.

-Finally, what makes Hill Sprints a particularly great substitution is that they require zero equipment.
+Finally, what makes Hill Sprints a particularly great substitution is that they can provide some of the same benefits and require zero equipment.
 All, you need to find is an upslope to sprint on.

 Final Thoughts